GaurangTandon/gaurangtandon.github.io/_posts/2022-09-11-non-obvious-mistakes.markdown

 ## Conclusion

 Always double check StackOverflow answers for critical cases.
 It cost me one problem out of four in Hacker Cup 2022.
-To be clear, the answer was not wrong, just my use case for it was different.
+To be clear, the answer was not wrong, just that my use case for it was different.
 Fortunately, I qualified the round either way ^_^

 <!-- TODO:
 - [ ] fix program filenames